Mount Ararat Eastern Turkey, Turkey Travel Guide

 Always seek consent before photographing individuals, especially in rural areas and children.
 Avoid photographing military installations.

 Remove shoes before entering mosques.
-Women should cover their heads.
+Women are advised to cover their heads.
 Maintain silence and show respect for those praying.

 Having meals at local lokantas (eateries) directs money directly into the community.
 These actions directly support livelihoods in the region.
 Choose accommodations and services that are locally owned.

-Look for opportunities to purchase directly from local artisans in markets.
+Look for opportunities to purchase directly from local craftspeople in markets.
 This supports traditional crafts and fair compensation for producers.
 Be mindful of where your souvenirs come from.

 If you wish to donate, do so through established local charities or schools.
 This ensures your contribution reaches those in need effectively.
 Giving money directly to children can inadvertently encourage begging.
 It is better to support community programs for lasting positive change.